crashvb/httpd-docker/README.md

 ## Entrypoint Scripts

+### httpd

+The embedded entrypoint script is located at `/etc/entrypoint.d/httpd` and performs the following actions:

+1. The PKI certificates are generated or imported.

 ### httpd-cleanup

 The embedded entrypoint script is located at `/etc/entrypoint.d/httpd-cleanup` and performs the following actions:

 1. The contents under `/run/apache2/` are purged.

+## Healthcheck Scripts

+### apache2

+The embedded healthcheck script is located at `/etc/healthcheck.d/apache2` and performs the following actions:

+1. Verifies that apache2 is operational.

+### php

+The embedded healthcheck script is located at `/etc/healthcheck.d/php` and performs the following actions:

+1. Verifies that php is operational.

 ## Standard Configuration